puppetlabs/bolt/pre-docs/bolt_installing.md

 Packaged versions of Bolt are available for many modern Linux distributions, as well as macOS and Windows.

+> Note: Bolt automatically collects data about how it's being used.
+[Learn more
+> about what is collected and how to opt-out.](bolt_analytics.md)

 ## Install Bolt on Windows

 ### Install with Chocolatey